tiacsys/bridle/boards/shields/grove/doc/index.rst

          .. group-tab:: ``rpi_pico``

-            This is based on the Zephyr board :ref:`rpi_pico` and its :dtcompatible:`raspberrypi,pico-header-r3`.
+            This is based on the Zephyr board :ref:`zephyr:rpi_pico` and its :dtcompatible:`raspberrypi,pico-header-r3`.

             .. note::

                This board basically provides all channels from nearly all PWMs to the outside.
 However, the SoC's ability to route channels to multiple pads may result in channels being connected in parallel.
 The second